rtmigo/depz/README.md

 # Motivation

 **Reusing code** should be simple.
 If I have working code in a **nearby directory**, I just want to **include it** into the project.
-Skipping the hassle of packaging it as a library for distribution.
+Without packaging it as a library for distribution.

 So I will probably just do: